NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ## Running the Production System

-Basic instructions for running the server are provided in the [generated server README file](./server/README.md) from API code generation.
-Those instructions provide for both bare metal and Docker container execution of the server.
+Once again, basic instructions for running the server in a Docker container are provided in the [server README file](./server/README.md) obtained from API code generation.